← Back to blog

 Learn how to connect your OpenClaw AI agent to smart home devices using ClawTether.
 From sensor reading to device control, this guide covers everything you need to get started.

-AI agents are powerful — but most of them live entirely in software.
-They can draft emails, write code, and answer questions, but they cannot turn on a light, read a thermometer, or lock a door.
+Most AI agents live entirely in software.
+They can draft emails, write code, and answer questions, but they can't turn on a light, read a thermometer, or lock a door.
 ClawTether changes that.

 What is ClawTether?

 ClawTether is an integration bridge for the OpenClaw ecosystem.
 It connects your AI agent to smart home devices, sensors, and IoT platforms through pre-built connectors.
-No custom MQTT skills, no protocol juggling — just install, discover, and connect.
+No custom MQTT skills, no protocol juggling.
+Install, discover, connect.

-The smart home ecosystem has matured significantly.
+The smart home ecosystem has matured a lot.
 Platforms like Home Assistant run on millions of devices, managing everything from thermostats to security cameras.
 But controlling them still requires manual configuration, rigid automations, or voice assistants with limited understanding.

 An AI agent with access to your smart home can do things no traditional automation can:

-- Context-aware responses: "It's cold and nobody's home — lower the thermostat and close the blinds."
+Context-aware responses.
+"It's cold and nobody's home, so lower the thermostat and close the blinds."

-- Natural language control: Instead of writing YAML automations, just describe what you want.
+Natural language control.
+Instead of writing YAML automations, describe what you want in plain English.

 Getting started